 A Seat at the Table: A Dialogue on Diversity and Equity in STEM

 In March of 2019 myself and Eric Herschthal organized an event about diversity and equity in STEM as part of the Spring 2019 Dialogue and Discussion Series through the Office of Diversity and Inclusion.
 This event was sponsored by the Department of Mathematics, The Office of Diversity and Inclusion, and the Department of African American and African Studies at The Ohio State University.

-Eric has a PhD in History with a current appointment as a Race and Medicine Postdoctoral Fellow in the Department of African American and African Studies.
+Eric has a PhD in History with at the time of the event held an appointment as a Race and Medicine Postdoctoral Fellow in the Department of African American and African Studies.
 While I am a pure mathematician, I am very passionate about issues related to equity and diversity in mathematics, and so this event was a great idea that lay at the intersection of both our scholarly and professional interests.